crosshare-org/crosshare/README.md

 Copy the `var firebaseConfig = {...}` lines from the Add Firebase SDK dialog that pops up and paste them into a new file at `app/firebaseConfig.ts`.
 Change `var firebaseConfig` to `export const firebaseConfig`.
 These are the credentials used by the Crosshare frontend.

 New click "Service Accounts" at the top of the Project Settings page.
 Under "Firebase Admin SDK" click "Generate new private key".
 Save the resultant file as `serviceAccountKey.json` in the root of this repository.
+This is the credential file for the Crosshare server.

 ### Install dependencies